sarahpursley/dsci510-lab1/README.md

 - Use one of the following methods.

 ### Clone
-1. Install `git ` and clone repository using the repo link.
+1. Install `git ` and clone repository.

 ```
 $ git install